• Skip to primary navigation

 Artificial Intelligence Degree

-BLS says software developers typically need a bachelor’s degree in computer and information technology or a related field, while data scientists typically need at least a bachelor’s degree in mathematics, statistics, computer science, or a related field.
+BLS says software developers typically need a bachelor’s degree in a computer or related field, and BLS says data scientists typically need at least a bachelor’s degree, with some roles preferring graduate study.
+That makes those disciplines strong reference points for aspiring artificial intelligence engineers, especially in applied roles.

 Learn more about data degree programs